dvingerh/PyInstaStories/README.md

 The `--download` argument supports multiple users, each user is seperated by a space.

+The `--batch-file` argument allows you to read usernames from a text file.

 Example: `python3 pyinstastories.py -d jacobsartorius justinbieber lilhankwilliams`

 ### Example